buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 <!-- 2,564 Words -->

+**I'm currently working on this chapter (18 July).
+I hope to have it in a readable form by the end of the day.**

-**As I’ve noted in the [overview](https://github.com/fehler/building-beautiful-uis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
+**As I’ve noted in the [overview](https://github.com/buildingbeautifuluis/bbuis/blob/master/00-Overview.md), this is a work in progress and I’m sharing it here in draft form.
 It isn’t finished, but I hope it provides some value as I finalise all of the chapter content.**

 <!--

-Note to self: Should each chapter spell out user interface in full before subsequently using UI?
-I think each chapter should kick off with user interface in full, that way folks who have skipped Chapter 1, or who have dived right into a later chapter, get the term spelled out in full before the acronym.

 I’ve used a naming convention in Chapters 2–4 (and later) that’s as follows:

 	Objects → Elements → Components → Pages → Flows

-The ‘Components’ in the new XD are what I call ‘Elements’.
-Gah!
-I’m going to go back over everything and change to:
+XD now uses the term ‘Components’ in place of symbols.
+(Why?!)
+So, I either need to:

+1. Stick by my guns and use the terminology I think is right (this is a more tool agnostic approach and, I think, the right choice); or

+2. Change ‘Components’ to another word.
+Perhaps modules?

-Objects → Components → Modules → Pages → Flows
+	Objects → Elements → Modules → Pages → Flows

-Modules, or Units?
-(I prefer Modules.)
+Other words:

++ Groupings
++ Units
++ Clusters
++ …

+Run this past Kyle for a second opinion.

 -->